influxdata/docs-v2/content/flux/v0.x/stdlib/contrib/jsternberg/aggregate/table.md

 ### tables

 Input data.
 Default is piped-forward data (`<-`).

 ### columns
 ({{< req >}})
-Columns to aggregate and which aggregate method to use.Columns is a record where the key is a column name and the value is an aggregate record.
+Columns to aggregate and which aggregate method to use.

+Columns is a record where the key is a column name and the value is an aggregate record.
 The aggregate record is composed of at least the following required attributes:
 - **column**: Input column name (string).
 - **init**: A function to compute the initial state of the output.
 This can return either the final aggregate or a temporary state object that can be used to compute the final aggregate.
 The `values` parameter will always be a non-empty array of values from the specified column.
 For example: `(values) => state`.
 - **reduce**: A function that takes in another buffer of values and the current state of the aggregate and computes the updated state.
 For example: `(values, state) => state`.
 - **compute**: A function that takes the state and computes the final aggregate.
 For example, `(state) => value`.
 - **fill**: The value passed to `fill()`.
 If present, the fill value determines what the aggregate does when there are no values.
 This can either be a value or one of the predefined identifiers of `null` or `none`.
 This value must be the same type as the value return from `compute`.

 ## Examples

 ### Compute the min of a specific column